Wartburg Knights baseball: Joel Holst era (1997-2022)

 Joel Holst was hired in 1995 and coached his first season at Wartburg in 1996.
 In his first season they finished with a .500 record at 20-20.
 Following that season the Knights would go on to win 12 straight conference regular season championships and appeared in the college world series on two occasions (2000, 2005).
 During the 2005 College World Series the Knights played in two games that set records; the first was the longest game in series history in terms of innings, when they defeated Rowan College in 16 innings 8–6 and then played in the shortest game in series history when they lost to SUNY Cortland 5–0 in 1 hour and 52 minutes.
 Joel Holst resigned from his head coaching position prior to the 2023 season.
 Following his resignation, Casey Chaplin was named interim head coach for the 2023 baseball season.

 Casey Klunder era (2024-Present)

 Following the 2023 season, Casey Klunder, was tabbed as the fifth head coach in program history.
 He began his tenure at Wartburg with a 12–4 win over Grove City, with a 3–0 start to the year.
+In just his third season, Klunder returned the Knights back to the NCAA tournament after a nine year hiatus.
+They would go on to win 28 games which was also the most since their 2017 season.